pingcap/docs/partitioned-table.md

 #### ALTER INTERVAL Partitioned tables

-INTERVAL partitioning also adds simpler syntax for adding and dropping partitions.
+INTERVAL partitioning also adds simpler syntaxes for adding and dropping partitions.

 The following statement changes the first partition, meaning dropping partitions with lower ranges and older data.
 It will drop all partitions whose value is lower than the given expression, making the matched partition the new first partition.
 It does not affect a NULL PARTITION.